microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 ./mvnw spring-boot:run
 ```

-Requestion the `/hello` endpoint should return the "Hello from Azure Spring Cloud" message.
+Requesting the `/hello` endpoint should return the "Hello from Azure Spring Cloud" message.

 ```
 curl http://127.0.0.1:8080/hello